avravikiran-sopho/sip-lab/README.md

 scilab
 SIVP Toolbox
 Python 2.7.any
-kivy
-if you get any depnedency error like widow thing then run this command python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew
+if python 3.any installed in system then make sure in cmd when you type python it should open python 2.7 not python 3.* to change you can change enviorment path kivy if you get any depnedency error like widow thing then run this command python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew